denoptim-project/tutorials/doc/tutorial_3.0.md

 <div style="background-color: #e7f3fe; border-left: 6px solid #2196F3; margin-bottom: 15px; padding: 4px 12px;"><b>NOTE:</b> Remember what learned in the [tutorial about graphs](header-look-at-graphs).
 DENOPTIM's graph representation have no dimensionality.
 Therefore, the relative placement of vertexes and attachment points is completely irrelevant.
 You can drag any component of the graph to help visualisation.
 Yet, such changes affect only on the graphical depiction and have no effect on the graph representation itself.
 Moreover you can right-click and `Refine node locations` to improve the bi-dimensional placements of nodes.</div>

-5. Visualise the content of the only vertex in the graph by clicking on it.
-Then, click on the yellow dot to select the attachment point corresponding to the coordination site *trans* to CO.
+5. In the graph view, click on the yellow point that represent the attachment point corresponding to the coordination site *trans* to CO.
+This selects the attachment point on which we want to append a vertex.

 6. Click on the button `Add Empty Vertex` to add a placeholder for the L-type site of the ligand.
 This opens a dialog that allows creation of a new vertex by defining the list of attachment points.
-In this case, add three attachment points via the `Add AP` button: one with APClass `scaff:1` and two with APClass `bridge:1`.
+In this case, add three attachment points via the `Add AP` button: one with APClass `scaff:1` (this APClass is not present in the list, so it will have to be created on the fly) and two with APClass `bridge:1`.

 <div style="background-color: #e7f3fe; border-left: 6px solid #2196F3; margin-bottom: 15px; padding: 4px 12px;"><b>NOTE:</b> En <b>Empty Vertex</b> is yet another type of vertex that contains no chemical object, but can have attachment points.
 Empty vertexes are typically used as placeholders or masks defining that pattern of attachment points are expected by any non-empty vertex occupying the place held by the empty vertex.</div>